 How do I know which licenses to renew?

 With the Per-Device Licensing model, each device will expire individually instead of the entire organization having a single co-termination date.
-The expiration dates for all devices are listed on the Inventory/Device list page, as well as the device details page.
+The expiration dates for all devices are listed on the Organization > Configure > Inventory list.
+The expiration is also available on the device details page.
 You can also view a list of upcoming expiration dates and the associated devices.
-Using the dashboard, you can calculate which licenses you’ll need for a renewal and generate a Bill of Materials to provide to your authorized Meraki partner or reseller.

 How do I renew my licensing?